 - 4 hours before exercise – Drink 250 to 500 ml

 - 2 hours or less before exercise – Drink 125 to 375 ml

 - During exercise – Sip fluid during your activity.
 Avoid gaining weight, which can be a sign of over-hydration.

 - Immediately after exercise – If you drank regularly during your workout and there was no weight change, drink according to your thirst for the rest of the day.
 If you didn’t drink enough and lost weight, drink 500 to 750ml of fluid per 0.5 kg of weight you lost.

-Really the advice is, pay attention to your thirst.
-Water may not be the most exciting drink on the planet, but if it leads to optimal performance, both in the gym and otherwise, then there’s really no excuse to avoid it.
+The advice is pretty simply: pay attention to your thirst.
+Water may not be the most exciting drink on the planet, but if it leads to optimal performance, both in the gym and in life, then there’s really no excuse to avoid it.